 Below I will tell you about the panelist at Queens & Kings Empowerment Brunch, how they responded to the questions above and their thoughts about success, etc that were shared with me.

 1) Shana James is a successful international and domestic entrepreneur in the beauty industry.
 She is the owner of 4 beauty supply stores, TheVMonroeCollections.com and Pretty Girl Hustle LLC.
 As a single mother Shana V was able to go against the odds and chase her dreams when all the odds were against her.
-She’s an advocate for woman working together and is determined to help other woman live up to their full potential.
+She’s an advocate for women working together and is determined to help other women live up to their full potential.

 Shana spoke to the audience about the challenges of being a woman in Business, being taken advantage of by the same people she hired to help her with her company.
 She maintains her composure by working out five times a week for two hours and journaling.

 Shana: To me I feel that success is when you find true happiness in whatever you’re doing.
 So many people are doing jobs that pay a lot of money but aren’t happy.
 But if you find a job or have a business that you love and enjoy than I feel that you are successful. what good is having a lot of money and not being happy?

 Nat: What do you believe contributed to your success?

 Shana: I believe that being a woman of integrity contributed to my success.
 Being a good person and conducting good business practices goes a long way.